teonet-go/teofortune-web/README.md

 ## How to use

-There is preinstalled teofortune-web web-site with name @teofortune.
+By default the teofortune-web site start at [localhost:8088](http://localhost:8088).
+If you run your web site in host with real IP you can add parameter `-domain=my.feature.example` to start real internet web server.
+Where the `my.feature.example` is your domain and you can create records in this domain.

-Open @teofortune in Telegram and write him something.
+There is preinstalled teofortune-web web-site with name [fortune.teonet.dev](https://fortune.teonet.dev)

 ## Licence